Open educational resources

 • Can be combined with other content and interactive or multimedia elements to provide richer teaching and learning opportunities

-• Contribute to success and completion by easing students’ financial burden without having a negative impact on their learning [2]
+• Contribute to retention, success, and completion by easing students’ financial burden

 • Can be an opportunity for engagement and participation by co-creating knowledge with students in the form of renewable assignments rather than limiting their role to that of consumers of information